Morven Christie

 Morven Christie is a Scottish actress and filmmaker.
-She is best known for her roles as Alison Hughes in the BBC drama The A Word, Amanda Hopkins in the ITV drama Grantchester, and Detective Sergeant Lisa Armstrong in the ITV crime series The Bay.

 Early life and education

-Christie was born in Helensburgh and raised in Glasgow.
+Christie was born in Dunbartonshire and raised in Glasgow.
 She left school at 15.
 She studied method acting at the Drama Centre London, under Reuven Adiv, an associate of Lee Strasberg.
-Her family spent holidays in Aviemore, where Christie learned to ski by age five.

 Career

 Theatre

 Christie has multiple stage credits, spanning over a decade, including plays by Jack Thorne and Tom Stoppard alongside a classical canon.
 In 2006, Christie starred in the William Shakespeare plays Romeo & Juliet (as Juliet), Much Ado About Nothing (as Hero), and King John (as Blanche) for the Royal Shakespeare Company in their star-studded Complete Works season.

 In 2009, Christie played Anya in the Anton Chekhov play The Cherry Orchard and Perdita in the Shakespeare play The Winter's Tale, for Sam Mendes' "Bridge Project", both at Brooklyn Academy of Music, New York and at The Old Vic, London, alongside Simon Russell Beale, Ethan Hawke and Rebecca Hall.
 She played Isa in the National Theatre, Glasgow, production of Men Should Weep, directed by Josie Rourke.